phoihos/vscode-translate-it/README.md

 ## Installation

 To install this extension go to `View->Extensions` and search for `Translate it`.
-Next click Install and then Reload.
+Next click Install.

 ## Usage

 To use the extension go to the Command Palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows) and launch `Translate it` command.
-> You can use keyboard shortcut `Shift+Alt+T`.
+> Recommends to use keyboard shortcut `Shift+Alt+T`

-> And you can remove text decorations, if you execute `Translate it` command again with empty selection.
+And you can remove translation highlight, if you execute `Translate it` command again with empty selection.

 ![Demo 1](./images/readme/demo1.gif)